-stubs and minimizing their visibility
+Signal integrity effects of vias, stubs and minimizing their visibility

-modelling plated through hole (PTH) vias with respect to
+Modelling plated through hole vias

 In addition, it's sometimes overlooked that, from a signal integrity standpoint, unconnected via stubs have a far larger effect on the signal than the geometry of the via itself.